The Poisson Distribution

 Before going on, consider the following:

 It will be noticed that in our formula, the only variable quantity is the rate r.
 That number is the only way in which one Poisson situation differs from another, and it is the only determining variable (parameter) of the Poisson equation.
+Nothing else enters in.

 Each number r defines a different Poisson distribution.
 We cannot multiply by 10 the values for the distribution whose rate is r = 1 and get the values for r = 10.
 The latter must be calculated separately, and will be found to have a different shape.
 Specifically, the larger the r for any given unit of occurrence, the more symmetrical is the resulting frequency profile.
 This we already noticed in the picture at the top of this page.

 What we here call rate of occurrence, or r, is conventionally called lambda (l).
 Remember to make that adjustment when consulting other textbooks or tables.